alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Based on this data, I believe Destruct-o-Match first randomly picks a number from 0-3 for how many powerups will be on the board.
 If powerups were randomly selected per block, I would have seen more than 3 powerups at some point.
 I observed 0 powerups 3% of the time, 1 powerup 23% of the time, 2 powerups 34% of the time, and 3 powerups 40% of the time.
 For reverse engineering, I'm applying "programmer's bias" - someone made this game, and it's more likely they picked round, nice numbers.
 I decided to round to multiples of 5, giving 0 = 5%, 1 = 20%, 2 = 35%, 3 = 40% for powerup counts.

-Looking at the counts of each powerup, Explode clearly appears the most and Multiplier appears the least.
+Looking at the powerup frequency, Explode clearly appears the most and Multiplier appears the least.
 Again applying some nice number bias, I assume that Explodes are 2x more likely than a typical powerup, Fills are 2/3rd as likely, and Multipliers are 1/3rd as likely, since this matches the data pretty well.

 An aside here: in testing on the Flash version, I've seen more than 3 powerups appear, so the algorithm used there differs in some way.